(Stuck Shoulder Delivery)

 by Diana Kohnle

 Shoulder dystocia is a problem during birth.
 The baby’s head has been born but the shoulders are stuck.
-The shoulder become trapped against the mother’s pubic bone.
+The shoulder becomes trapped against the mother’s pubic bone.

 Most babies will be able to be born safely with some help.
-Sometimes the baby may be stuck in the birth canal too long.
-In this case complications like the following can occur:
+Sometimes the baby may be stuck in the birth canal too long, which can cause some problems.

 Shoulder dystocia happens because of one or both of the following:

-Factors that may increase your baby's chance of shoulder dystocia include:
+Things that may increase a baby's chance of shoulder dystocia include:

 There are no symptoms of shoulder dystocia.